HHG Legal Group is one of the fastest growing law firms in Western Australia assisting businesses, government and private clients.

 More recently, in 1999, our current Managing Director and Special Counsel in the family law team, Simon Creek moved to Albany.
 Mr Creek had joined Haynes Robinson Lawyers as a salary partner and rapidly modernized it and its profits.

 Then, in 2002, our current Director and Notary Public, Murray Thornhill joined Mr Creek in Albany and shortly after purchased Hudson, Henning & Goodman.
 They worked around the clock to make their dream a reality.
 Both continued to work at Haynes Robinson during the day and organised the launch of the new firm by night.

 In 2006, a small Perth office was opened – with lawyers travelling up from Albany regularly as the need to settle matters in Perth grew.

 Mr Wheatley, former owner of Wheatley & Sons Legal, contacted Mr Creek in 2007 and asked if he would take over and run his business.
 Mr Creek agreed, and quickly began ramping up business.
 To assist with the growth of the firm, Simon and Murray purchased Nicholson Clements in Mandurah in 2015.

 Flash forward to 2019, our 100 year anniversary, the firm continues to grow with over 60 legal and support staff.
-We were able to assist over 800 fellow West Australians with their legal matters last year alone and raised over $100,000 for a variety of charities both here and overseas, and we continue to play a vital role in Perth, Albany and Mandurah.
+We were able to assist over 800 fellow West Australians with their legal matters last year alone and raised over $100,000 for a variety of charities both here and overseas, and we continue to play a vital role in Perth, Albany, Mandurah and most recently, Joondalup.